Certain operations are too complex to perform directly using the client libraries.

 Further Resources:

-For more information on PostgreSQL database functions, refer to the following resource: Supabase Stored Procedures
+For more information on Postgres database functions, refer to the following resource: Supabase Stored Procedures